GoBootcamp/remotecmds/README.md

 * Concurrency (channels, go routines)
 * Network interface
-* Much more dependending on the commands you implement
+* Much more depending on the commands you implement

 ## Assignment